-Please follow this link for very important information on how to reach ESO Paranal, and security and safety advice.
+Please follow this link for critical information on how to reach ESO Paranal Observatory and security and safety advice.

-- ESO does not offer transport to reach Paranal Observatory.
+- ESO does not offer transport to reach the Paranal Observatory.

 - ESO does not provide car fuel to visitors.
 Please make sure you have enough to drive to your next destination.

 - There are no facilities on-site that offer meals.
-You are welcome to bring your own light snack or lunch, which shall be consumed outside the premises, before or after the tour.
-Note that there isn’t a pic-nic area available.
+You are welcome to bring your light snack or lunch, which shall be consumed outside the premises, before or after the tour.
+Note that there isn’t a picnic area available.

 Arrival at Paranal

-- You should arrive at the gate of the observatory 15 minutes before the tour start time.
+- You should arrive at the observatory gate 15 minutes before the tour starts.

-- For safety reasons, access to the facilities is not allowed before the tour start time.
+- For safety reasons, access to the facilities is not allowed before the tour starts.